 Killer Therapy is available to rent or buy on all major digital platforms.

 The horror genre is stuffed with films that lace a damaged childhood with an emerging or fixed adult terror.
 Many of the defining characters of the genre are built on our fascination with childhood trauma and its influence on crime.
-However, few have explored therapy’s role in building a damaged adult.
-In fact, horror has often painted therapists as saviours who prevent disastrous events rather than instigators of trauma.
-Of course, in reality, the world of therapy is a mixed bag of positive and negative experiences with many unregistered, so-called therapists in practice.
+However, few have explored therapy’s role in building a damaged adult; horror has often painted therapists as saviours who prevent disastrous events rather than instigators of trauma.
+However, the therapy world is a mixed bag of positive and negative experiences, with many unregistered so-called therapists in practice.
 Meanwhile, others pretend to offer counselling and support without formal qualifications and experience, damaging the individual seeking further help.
 Within these themes, Killer Therapy offers us something decidedly different to similar horror outings.

 Brian Langston (Jonathan Tysor and Michael Qeliqi) spends his life moving in and out of psychiatric facilities, his volatile behaviour never fully diagnosed as he grows.
-While at the same time, his jealousy of his adopted sister is left to fester as his outward-facing vulnerability hides the formation of a deadly killer.
-His therapist mother continually attempts to support his needs and development as he grows.
+While at the same time, his jealousy of his adopted sister festers as his outward-facing vulnerability hides the formation of a deadly killer.
+His mother, a therapist, continually attempts to support his needs and development as he grows.
 Still, her belief in treatment only perpetuates his pain as Brian faces a maze of experimental therapies.
 But as he grows into a man, this maze only expands with each therapist he meets offering freedom while only further locking in his violence and hate.

-However, Michael Qeliqi is exceptional in his first significant film role; here, Qeliqi’s Brian is gentle, insecure and terrifying, his performance magnetic.
-Meanwhile, the film’s final act is both heartbreaking and terrifying in equal measure, ensuring Killer Therapy rises above the standard serial killer horror into something more complex and engaging.
+Debates will likely rage over Killer Therapy’s take on the pitfalls of psychological treatment as doctors experiment on a young mind, their short-term career more important than the long-term results.
+These are complex themes, and ultimately they deserve more time and attention in the final movie as Killer Therapy struggles to decide whether it’s a serial killer slasher or a deep psychological dissection of treatment.
+However, Michael Qeliqi is exceptional in his first significant role, while the final act is heartbreaking and terrifying.
+These two factors ensure Killer Therapy rises above the standard of serial killer horror into something more complex and engaging.
 The problem is we needed more of this for it to hit all the right notes in all the right places.